 A tribunal can only look at how your condition was at the time of the decision you're appealing.

-For the first 13 weeks of your claim (the 'assessment phase'), you are paid the basic allowance.
+For the first 13 weeks of your claim (the 'assessment phase'), you're paid the basic allowance.
 This amount depends on your age.

 During the assessment phase, you should undergo the Work Capability Assessment.
-If you are found to have a limited capability for work at this assessment, from the 14th week of your claim you enter the 'main phase’ of the claim.
+If you're found to have a limited capability for work at this assessment, then from the 14th week of your claim you will enter the 'main phase'.

-If you receive an occupational or personal pension that pays more than £85 a week, then for any amount over this limit, your contributory ESA payment will be reduced by half this amount.
+If you have an occupational or personal pension that pays more than £85 a week, then for any amount over this limit, your contributory ESA payment will be reduced by half that amount.

-The general rule is that if you do any work you are not entitled to Employment and Support Allowance (ESA).
-You are, however, allowed to do 'Permitted Work’.
+The general rule is that, if you do any work, you're not entitled to ESA.
+You are, however, allowed to do 'Permitted Work' (for ESA only).

 The rules allow you to:

-- work for under 16 hours a week and earn up to £120 a week, or
+- Work for under 16 hours a week and earn up to £167 a week, or

-- earn up to £120 a week if you are doing 'Supported Permitted Work'
+- Earn up to £167 a week if you're doing 'Supported Permitted Work'

-You must inform the Department for Work and Pensions that you are due to start Permitted Work (you can call the helpline on 0345 608 8545).
+You must inform the Department for Work and Pensions that you're due to start Permitted Work (you can call the helpline on 0800 169 0310).